 The summers on the Riviera Nayarit are extremely hot and rainy and hurricanes can pass through the area from July until October.

 If you don’t mind the heat, you’re on a budget and want to see fewer people around, then the shoulder season months of October, November, March and April are also a good idea.

 It’s also a good idea to visit Sayulita during the week rather than at the weekend if you can.
 At the weekend, many locals might travel to Sayulita from Puerto Vallarta making it even more crowded than usual.

 Sayulita may be small, but there are so many things to do in this charming little town.
-To make the most of your stay you’ll want to stay at least 2 full days but I highly recommend 4 days or even more to really make the most of it.
+To make the most of your stay and the Sayulita activities on offer, you’ll want to stay at least 2 full days but I highly recommend 4 days or even more to really make the most of it.

 Sayulita has four main beaches nearby including the one in town (Playa Sayulita) which tends to be the busiest.